 - The goals outlined in Steps One and Two will be maintained.

 The J. R. Van Pelt and John and Ruanne Opie Library will be open for research and to check out materials, with social distancing measures and hygiene stations in place.
 The Rozsa Center for the Performing Arts may reopen.
-Events may be approved for groups of 50 people or less if allowed by the state.
-Campus tours for prospective students may resume.

 Classes will be offered via face-to-face and remote instruction, or in some combination of the two.
 Determinations about how classes will be taught will be made based on course section, type, and size.
 Dining services will resume operations with limited seating capacity and grab-and-go dining made available across campus.
 Limited transportation services will resume.